svvsdIC/Mechanical/README.md

 ## Contents
 This repoository contains the CAD files for the projects mechanical components and design.
 It also includes an archive of the CAD files and documntation for the design.

+## File Organization
+The CAD files and archived in the following organization.
+For instructions on the file organization and contribution process, please reter to the [ReadMe - File Organization.md](/ReadMe%20-%20File%20Organization.md)

 * Mechanical Folder
   * Current CAD Files for Poseidon (Fusion 360)
   * Archives Folder